Rule VII: Appeals from Decisions of the Committee on Academic Standing and Success

 - The notice of appeal must be delivered to the Assistant Dean of Students within seven (7) calendar days of the written CASS decision and copies shall promptly be served by the appellant on the individual members of CASS.

-- The student may request counseling from the Assistant Dean of Students prior to time for submission of the required memorandum in support of the appeal (see next subdivision).
+- The student may request counseling from the Assistant Dean of Students before submitting the required memorandum in support of the appeal (see next subdivision).

 - Within fourteen (14) calendar days of filing a notice of appeal (unless the time is extended in the sole discretion of the Assistant Dean of Students), the student shall file with the Assistant Dean of Students a written memorandum in support of the appeal, which shall contain:

-- The appellant’s argument in support of each specified ground of appeal; and
+- The student appellant’s argument in support of each specified ground of appeal; and

 - Any writings the student submitted to CASS which are not a part of CASS file.

-The appellant shall promptly serve copies of the memorandum on the individual members of CASS.
+The student appellant shall promptly serve copies of the memorandum on the individual members of CASS.

-- At any time before the Assistant Dean of Students prepares the file of the case for submission to the Appeals Panel or faculty, and in no case later than five (5) days prior to oral argument or the meeting at which the appeal is to be decided, CASS may file in reply a memorandum in opposition to the appeal with the Assistant Dean of Students.
-In such case CASS shall promptly serve copies of the memorandum on the appellant.
+- At any time before the Assistant Dean of Students prepares the file of the case for submission to the Appeals Panel or faculty, and in no case later than five (5) days before oral argument or the meeting at which the appeal is to be decided, CASS may file a reply memorandum in opposition to the appeal with the Assistant Dean of Students.
+In such case CASS shall promptly provide copies of the memorandum on the appellant.

 D. Jurisdiction of Appeals and Status Pending Appeal

-- The Appeals Panel has exclusive jurisdiction of appeals under subdivision A(1) and (2) above and subdivision H below.
+- The Appeals Panel has exclusive jurisdiction of appeals under Rule (VII)(A)(1) and (2) above and Rule VII(H) below.

 - The Appeals Panel and faculty have concurrent jurisdiction of all other appeals from CASS, and the student may choose either body.

-- CASS retains jurisdiction to modify its decision until the Appeals Panel or faculty begin their hearing or deliberations and may treat the appeal documents as requests for modification.
+- CASS may modify its decision until the Appeals Panel or faculty begin their hearing or deliberations and may treat the appeal documents as requests for modification.

 - An appeal does not stay the effect of a decision of CASS, and students who are permitted to sit in on classes pending an appeal of suspension or dismissal do so at their own risk.